BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 Treuer’s story reminds me that Mom had the pretty voice of a loon inside her as well as the commanding voice of crane.
 She played the piano magnificently and read stories to her children beautifully.
 But rage constantly ignited her commanding voice.
 She screamed, and I hid inside my bedroom, wrapping my pillow around my ears.
 She screamed, and her rage sank into the entire family.
 She screamed, and her voice commanded that we hear the rage and fear that wracked her.

-She died in fear, terrified to undergo a cataract surgery, afraid to see any doctor about a growth she believed was growing inside her.
+She died in fear, terrified to undergo a cataract surgery, afraid to see a doctor about a growth she believed was growing inside her.
 She died of heart failure alone on her sofa, unattended in her house, afraid to seek or accept medical help.
 She remained inside the tragedy of her origins, but these days sandhill cranes can be heard from the boathouse during breeding season as well as migration.
 They remind me that nature, if given the right conditions, can heal herself.

 SACRED BUSH, SACRED TREE